 CEO / VP Advisory

 James has experience working with private industry, non-profits, and government to apply behavioral insights in emerging economies, and has conducted large-scale behavioral trials in Kenya, Tanzania, Uganda, Peru, Indonesia, Pakistan, and Sierra Leone.
-Prior to joining Busara, James worked as a consultant for the World Bank and a Project Coordinator for Innovations for Poverty Action (IPA) in Busia, Kenya.
+As CEO and VP, Advisory for Busara, James is responsible for the overall strategy and planning for the organization, developing the Center’s new partnerships and revenue streams, and overseeing Busara’s international offices in Nigeria, Kenya, and Uganda.